21 Nov Flu Vs Covid-19, And How To Know The Difference

 - What Are The Differences Between The Types of Covid-19 Tests?

-In-Home Influenza Vaccinations And Covid-19 Testing With Concierge MD LA
+In-Home Influenza Vaccinations And Covid-19 Testing With Concierge MD

 Concierge MD offers Covid-19 in home testing, along with influenza vaccination, so that you have every possible tool at your disposal amid both the Covid-19 pandemic and flu season.
 Our licensed team of doctors and nurses is here to provide you with Covid-19 testing and flu vaccination.
 We provide these services right at your own home, limiting unnecessary exposure and saving you time.